 6. Greenhouses, Retailers and Landscapers must drop off at the recycling center August 18-22, not at this event.
 Call 562-2267 for instructions.

 ALPAR, the Alaska Botanical Garden, RockTenn Recycling (Anchorage Recycling Center) and Alaska Waste have teamed up to sponsor this recycling one-stop event.
-Media sponsors include the Anchorage Media Group Radio Stations, Alaska Dispatch News and the Anchorage Press.
+Media sponsors include the Anchorage Media Group Radio Stations, KLEF Alaska Dispatch News.

 Download Plastic Pot Recycling Poster 2014

 Thank you, Volunteers, government agencies, tribal councils, non-profits, businesses, neighborhood groups, service clubs, youth groups and youthful senior groups!
 All over Alaska, you are working tirelessly to clean up our roadways, beaches and waterways, trails and parks and more.
 Thank you from all of us who value a beautiful, litter free Alaska.

 And to that “special” segment of the population who throw their trash on the ground (or in the water) or forget to tie down or cover their stuff in an open truck here are two words that says it all: STOP IT!
 It takes so little effort to put your trash where it belongs – in the bin!
 It takes extra time and effort to tie down and secure a load, but that’s the law.
 Break it and be ready to pay the fine for unsecured load violation and if the stuff escapes, for littering, too.

 ALPAR’s Adopt-A-Pathway is a volunteer opportunity in conjunction with Alaska DOT’s Adopt-A-Highway program.
 These pathways run alongside state maintained roadways.
 We provide recognition of adopters through signage at the beginning and end of the adopted path plus bags and safety vests.